karthiksharma98/sap-starterkit/doc/code_setup.md

 pip install sap_toolkit
 ```

 The next steps are only required if you wish to run the illustrative baseline examples.
-For an API reference of the toolkit, you can check out [this]() page.
-You can also check out the illustrative baseline examples to see how the toolkit API is used.
+For more details about the toolkit, you can check out [this](https://github.com/karthiksharma98/sap-toolkit) page.
+You can also check out the illustrative baseline examples in this repo to see how the toolkit API is used.

 ## Installing dependencies to run illustrative examples